siderakis/playframework-appengine/README.md

+## Implementation Details

+I decided not to include `BodyParsers` and `Action[A]` has been simplified to `Action` that operates on String content only.
+I may inlcude BodyParsers later depending on how many dependencies there are.

+This port should work in any servlets envoirment, not just App Engine.

 #### Also check out these related scala projects that work great on App Engine:

 [Twirl](https://github.com/spray/twirl) The Play framework Scala **template engine**, stand-alone and packaged as an SBT plugin